Get insider access

 0

-The TV has great accuracy in SDR before calibration.
+The TV has great SDR accuracy before calibration.
 The white balance and overall color accuracy are great, but there are a few noticeable issues with all shades of blue.
 The color temperature is slightly cool, so there's a minor blue tint.
-Gamma is close to the 2.2 target chosen for a moderately lit room.
+Gamma is close to the 2.2 target for moderately lit rooms, but most brighter scenes are darker than they should be, while very dark scenes are too bright.

 9.0